Design and Implementation of Comparative Experiments Between D-InSAR and PS-InSAR for Analyzing Slow Topographic Changes in Estuarine Deltas

 Abstract

-Based on the monthly data obtained by the Sentinel-1A satellite from 2018 to 2021, the comparative experimental analysis of slow changes in topography and geomorphology was implemented using D-InSAR and PS-InSAR techniques, with the study area located at the Salween River estuary.
-The results indicate a significant consistency in the change processes and spatial-temporal features extracted by both techniques, and the PS-InSAR technique performed higher accuracy.
-The average terrain change rate in the study area over four years was 5 mm/year.
-The northern coast, where the north-south and east-west tributaries converge at the estuary, initially exhibited an accumulation followed by erosion, while the southwestern islands of the estuary showed a clear accumulation characteristic.
-The experiment not only helps students to understand the principles and methods of analyzing slow changes in estuarine delta geomorphology, but also assists in mastering InSAR data processing techniques.
-Moreover, it helps cultivate students’ practical skills and research qualities, providing a reference for experimental design in remote sensing courses.
+Using monthly Sentinel-1A satellite data from 2018 to 2021, this study applied D-InSAR and PS-InSAR techniques to conduct a comparative experimental analysis of slow topographic changes, with the Salween River estuary as the study area.
+The results show that the change processes and characteristics derived from both techniques exhibit a significant degree of consistency, with PS-InSAR demonstrating higher accuracy.
+The average change rate in the study area over four years is 5 mm/year.
+The northern coast, where the north-south and east-west tributaries converge at the estuary, initially exhibits accumulation followed by erosion, while the southwestern islands show clear accumulation characteristics.
+This experiment not only helps students understand the principles and methods of analyzing slow changes in estuarine delta topography and master InSAR data processing techniques, but also cultivates students’ practical skills and research qualities, providing a reference for experimental design in remote sensing courses.

 -